TRANSPERSONAL PSYCHOTHERAPY AND COUNSELLING

 This option course will also look at how therapeutic approaches to transpersonal self-exploration incorporate the need for grounding in psycho-emotional understanding of the person as a foundation for further spiritual deepening in a way that helps guard against ‘spiritual bypassing’.
 This is a term used to describe ways in which spiritual ideas and practices can be, often unconsciously, used as a way of avoiding looking at and processing emotional issues, often generated early in life.
 Approaches to contemporary spirituality can have a tendency to neglect this dimension of spiritual work, and how important it was considered in many of the older traditions.
 However, it is clearly important to the process of truly grounding ourselves in our body (physical and emotional), and in our connection with and dependence on the planetary body.

-In this course you will get an opportunity to:
+In this course you’ll get an opportunity to:

 There are no formal entry requirements to join this course.
 Come and study purely for personal interest and enrichment … and get the same level access as our postgraduate students who will be studying alongside you!